Good-Ghosting/goodghosting-protocol-v2/README.md

 Once this function is called, it updates the last segment value to current segment and sets the emergency flag to `true` in the smart contract.
 Players who have deposited in the prev. segment, i.e `current segment - 1`, are all considered as winners and they can withdraw their funds immediately after the emergency flag is enabled.

-The withdrawal mechanism for each player withdrawal remains the same in case of emergency withdrawal too, they only redeem their portion of the funds (principal, and the interest, rewards & incentives in case of winners).
+The withdrawal mechanism for each player withdrawal remains the same in case of emergency withdrawal too - players only redeem their portion of the funds (principal, and the interest, rewards & incentives in case of winners).

 **NOTE** - Handling this emergency exit scenario is the reason why `cumulativePlayerIndexSum` is a mapping.